 The city center and its surroundings are often been chosen by many great artists as a set of their masterpiece due to their nature and colors.
 Directors like Antonioni, Avati, Visconti, Soldati, De Sica, and many others have set many of their stories within these misty landscapes.

 We recommend a tour of the famous film locations that have been set here, or a visit to the Ancient Delta Museum, the new place inaugurated last year that illustrates the area evolution and human settlements that have characterized the history of the ancient delta of the Po.

 Visit Comacchio in Spring

 Spring in Comacchio is dedicated to Slow Spring, the great event dedicated to nature in Po Delta Park and which offer naturalistic excursions, cycling routes, days by boat within the UNESCO Biosphere Reserve of the Po Delta.

 Sea, art, nature, hiking: the gifts that Comacchio offers to visitors in the summer.
 From the equipped beaches on the Adriatic Sea to bike excursions in nature.
 And then the good local and Ferrara cuisine prepared in a territory rich in things to discover.

 Food and Wine

 Overlooking the Adriatic sea halfway between the sweet of the Po River and the salty of the sea, Comacchio offers a cuisine of clear local derivation.
-Despite the Este court and the superb Ferrara cuisine just a few kilometers away, the typical dishes of this part of Romagna are different and are affected by the history, the time of year and the territory from which the raw materials come.
+Despite the Este court and the superb Ferrara cuisine just a few kilometers away, this part of Romagna has a different culinary tradition affected by the history, the time of year and the territory from which the raw materials come.